$p$-adic Waldspurger Formula for Non-split Primes and Converse of Gross--Zagier and Kolyvagin Theorem: Abstract

 \section{Abstract}

-Let $p>3$ be a prime.
-In this paper we develop a new kind of anticyclotomic local $\pm$-Iwasawa theory at $p$ for Hecke characters of quadratic imaginary fields which is valid for all ramification types of $p$ (split, inert and ramified).
-As an application we deduce the converse of Gross-Zagier-Kolyvagin theorem for these CM forms, which states that Selmer rank one implies analytic rank one.
-To carry out the Iwasawa theory argument we employ a recent construction of a new type of $p$-adic $L$-function by Andreatta-Iovita, and generalized by Yangyu Fan to Shimura curves in the Appendix, and a ``virtual Heenger family'' made via a limiting procedure from a Heegner family along Coleman-Mazur eigencurve constructed by Jetchev-Loeffler-Zerbes.
+Let $p$ be a prime and $\mathcal{K}$ be an imaginary quadratic field.
+In this paper we generalize a recent construction of a new type of $p$-adic $L$-function and $p$-adic Waldspurger formula by Andreatta-Iovita for $p$ non-split in $\mathcal{K}$, as long as the $\mathrm{GL}_2$ automorphic representation is principal series at $p$.
+Then we develop a new kind of anticyclotomic local $\pm$-Iwasawa theory at $p$ for self-dual Hecke characters over imaginary quadratic fields (including elliptic curves $E/\mathbb{Q}$ with complex multiplication) which is valid for all ramification types of $p$ (split, inert and ramified, and allowing $p=2$).
+As the main consequence, we prove the converse of the Gross--Zagier--Kolyvagin theorem for self-dual CM characters: if the Selmer rank of $\psi$ is 1, then the analytic rank of $L(\psi,s)$ at $s=1$ is also 1.
+As corollaries, we prove Sylvester's conjecture (1879) on sums of two rational cubes, and Goldfeld's conjecture for CM elliptic curves over $\mathbb{Q}$ (conditional on work of A. Smith).